psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 author: parry
 ---

-I wish someone would have told me this list before I moved here then I could have planned in my childhood.
+I wish someone would have told me this list before I moved here though i was aware of many however not completely.
 I must say moving to a new country can certainly a big change in my life, no matter how much I was traveling before, and have knowledge and experience.
 Living in a country & daily experience always give intercultural learning.

 Undoubtedly, Vienna is a beautiful place to live in ( and one of the major tourist destination in Europe) and i don’t regret at all on my decision.
 I decided to write this post which will be bit different than the rest of the stories.